mooship/moovite/README.md

 -   In the root of the repository, execute `npm i` to install the necessary dependencies.
 -   Go ahead and execute `npm run dev` to run the app.

+Alternatively, you could also clone or fork this repository.

 ## Deployment

 🚀 I recommend you deploy your app (static site) via [Render](https://render.com/).